Should High Schools Be Doing “Rock of Ages”?

 They’re doing Rock of Ages: Youth Edition, and pretending those two things are interchangeable is where this conversation keeps going off the rails.

-The Youth Edition isn’t some sneaky workaround.
-It’s not a director crossing their fingers and hoping no one notices.
-It’s a version that was intentionally reworked with schools in mind.
-Language cleaned up.
-Sexual humor rewritten or removed.
-Substance use softened into implication rather than spectacle.
-Characters reshaped so they still have edge, but not exploitation.
+The Youth Edition is a version that was intentionally reworked with schools in mind.
+The language is cleaned up, sexual humor rewritten or removed, substance use is now implied, and characters reshaped so they still have edge without being exploitative.
 It keeps the spirit without keeping the mess.

 There’s also the practical side we rarely talk about.
-This is an ensemble show.
-A big one.
-It gives a lot of students something meaningful to do.
-Not just leads, but singers, dancers, comedians, technicians, designers.
-It’s high energy.
+This is a big ensemble show, a requirement for many high school musicals.
+It gives many students something meaningful to do besides stand there as extras.
+It’s a high-energy show.
 It demands commitment.
 It rewards confidence.
-And for a lot of students, especially the ones who don’t see themselves in the same handful of “acceptable” titles that get recycled every year, that kind of show can be a lifeline.
+And for many students, especially those who don’t see themselves in the same handful of “acceptable” titles recycled every year, that kind of show can be a lifeline for future thespians.

 We say we want students to take creative risks, but only as long as those risks look familiar to us.
 We talk about preparing them for the real world, then panic when a show reflects a version of that world we’d rather smooth over.
 That tension shows up every time a program steps slightly outside the safest lane.

 The better question isn’t whether Rock of Ages belongs in high schools.
-It’s whether the adults running the program are doing their jobs.
+It’s whether the adults running the program are responsible enough.
 Did they choose the right version?
 Did they communicate clearly with families?
 Did they direct it with intention and taste?
 Did they understand what they were putting onstage and why?

 High school theatre doesn’t have to be bland to be responsible.
 It doesn’t have to be squeaky clean to be meaningful.
 It just has to be thoughtful.

-So yes, I do think this is a show that belongs in high schools.
+So yes, I do think the Youth version is a show that belongs in high schools.

-If we trust our students to handle Shakespeare’s violence, Sondheim’s emotional cruelty, and classic musicals built on outdated gender politics, we can trust them with a stylized, edited, clearly framed celebration of rock and roll fantasy.
-The work isn’t pretending those themes don’t exist.
-The work is teaching students how to engage with them thoughtfully.
+If we trust our students to handle Shakespeare’s violence, Sondheim’s emotional cruelty, and classic musicals built on outdated gender politics, we can trust them with a stylized, edited, and clearly framed celebration of rock-and-roll fantasy.

 High school theatre shouldn’t be about eliminating risk entirely.
 It should be about modeling how to manage it well.
 And when Rock of Ages: Youth Edition is done with care, that’s exactly what it does.

-That’s why I land here: yes, this is a show high schools should do.
-Responsibly.
-Thoughtfully.
-On purpose.
+That’s why I landed here: yes, this is not just a show high schools can do, but should do.